 - 21.1 Operating Expenses: Operating expenses will be determined on a case-by case basis in relation to each development's unit mix, building type, systems and components, location, expected vacancy and turnover rates, management agent, and management plan.
-Specific operating expense ranges can be found in the current Program Bulletin. - 22.2 Trending Rates: Trending rates for rental income and operating expenses will be determined on a case-by-case basis in relation to each development's location, marketability, proposed rent levels, development design, and amenities. - 22.3 In general, income will be trended at an annual rate of between 2%- 3%, and operating expenses will be trended at an annual rate of between 3% 4%. - 22.4 Vacancy Rates: Residential vacancy rates used in underwriting will be determined on a case-by-case basis in relation to each development's location, marketability, proposed rent levels, development design, and amenities. - 22.5 In general, residential vacancy rates of between 5% and 7% will be employed for both low-income and market-rate units. - 22.6 For developments containing commercial space, the greater of 10% or actual market vacancy rates will be applied to any commercial income used to support debt and/or development operations.
+Specific operating expense ranges can be found in the Program Bulletin in Section 9 of the Developer's Handbook. - 21.2 Trending Rates: Trending rates for rental income and operating expenses will be determined on a case-by-case basis in relation to each development's location, marketability, proposed rent levels, development design, and amenities. - 21.3 In general, income will be trended at an annual rate of between 2%- 3%, and operating expenses will be trended at an annual rate of between 3% 4%. - 21.4 Vacancy Rates: Residential vacancy rates used in underwriting will be determined on a case-by-case basis in relation to each development's location, marketability, proposed rent levels, development design, and amenities. - 21.5 In general, residential vacancy rates of between 5% and 7% will be employed for both low-income and market-rate units. - 21.6 For developments containing commercial space, the greater of 10% or actual market vacancy rates will be applied to any commercial income used to support debt and/or development operations.